It’s that time of year again. Marathon time! It’s also time to ensure your running legs (and rest of the body!) remain injury-free.

 Proper footwear is essential and if your running shoes have taken you more than 500km already, then it is time to replace them.
-Most shoes have lost their supportive and cushioning ability beyond this distance and you are putting yourself at risk by continuing to train in them.
 It is also important to make sure your shoes are giving your feet the motion control and stability they need.
 If you are unsure if your shoes are appropriate for you, consult your physiotherapist for advice.

 Sometimes the best thing you can do to get yourself to the start line pain-free is REST.
 This means allowing for adequate rest during heavy training .
 Instead of running back-to-back days, head to the gym on alternate days and do some cross-training on the elliptical machine.
 Your body will also benefit from doing some lower extremity strengthening exercises.
 Be sure you are incorporating lots of core strengthening and stability exercises to maintain a strong core for race day as well.

 With so much focus on completing your training, proper nutrition can sometimes be neglected.
 Now is not the time to be ‘cutting calories.’
 It is critical to ensure you are maintaining a balanced diet, rich in complex carbohydrates and protein to help fuel your training and of course, race day.

 SEMI offers one-stop care for all your sports medicine needs.
 Contact us for an appointment!